Diane Katzenberg Braun

 Past teachers have included Renaldo Reyes, Emil Danenberg, Victor Rosenbaum and the Apple Hill Chamber Players.
 In 1999 she spent a month in Italy as staff accompanist for the Oberlin at Cassalmaggiore Festival.
 In the summer of 2003 she performed vocal repertoire in masterclasses for Graham Johnson, John Harbison, Martin Katz, Craig Smith and John Hall at Songfest in Malibu, California.
 She has accompanied string masterclasses at the Walnut Hill Summer Chamber Music Program.

 Ms. Braun was the long time assistant to renowned mezzo soprano D’Anna Fortunato, in her studio at the New England Conservatory, coaching and accompanying her students in their performances.
 The summer of 2008 found her performing at Boston’s Faneuil Hall in a four part American Song Series with soprano Sarah Cossaboon.
 Collaborating with talented young players at the Walnut Hill School in Natick, Massachusetts, at the New England Conservatory, with Project Step students in Boston, with Lowell House Opera singers, with Harvard University instrumentalists, she has partnered with a large assortment of instrumentalists, from brass to winds to strings.
-Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin and Thomas Oboe Lee.
+Ms. Braun has premiered works of Boston composers Curtis Hughes, Howard Frazin, Thomas Oboe Lee and soon Stephanie Ann Boyd.
 She particularly enjoys playing with her son Jacob Braun, a Naumburg award winning cellist.
 Diane Braun is conversant in French and Italian, and continues to study German.

 Diane Katzenberg Braun is a member of the Alumni Council of New England Conservatory.
 She is also an active mentor to students there in the Mentor/Mentee program.
 Ms. Braun curates and performs with Music Street musicians in a concert series at the West Tisbury Library on the island of Martha's Vineyard.